|

 Instructions

-• Chill the dough.
-Cover the bowl and transfer the dough to the fridge; chill for at least 1 hour, or until firm.
+• Cover the bowl and transfer the dough to the fridge; chill for at least 1 hour, or until firm.

-• Prepare the oven and pan.
-Position a rack in the center of the oven and heat it to 350°F. Line a baking sheet with a silicone mat or parchment paper.
+• Position a rack in the center of the oven and heat it to 350°F. Line baking sheets with parchment paper.

-• Scoop and bake.
-Using a cookie scoop or tablespoon, arrange mounds of dough onto the baking sheet.
+• Using a cookie scoop or tablespoon, arrange mounds of dough onto baking sheets.
 Leave about 2 inches between cookies.
-Bake for 12 to 15 minutes or until set.
+Bake for 12 to 15 minutes, or until the edges look set and the tops look slightly underdone.

-• Cool the cookies.
-Let the cookies cool for a few minutes on the baking sheets, then move them to a rack to cool completely.
+• Let the cookies cool for a few minutes on the baking sheets, then move them to a rack to cool completely.

 Nutrition